kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 host change.

 This proposal supports volumes without changing the user and group IDs and leaves that problem for the user to manage.
-Future Linux kernel features such as shiftfs could allow different pods to see a volume with its own IDs but it is out of scope of this proposal.
+Developing Linux kernel features such as shiftfs could allow different pods to see a volume with its own IDs but it is not available yet.
 Among the possible future kernel solutions, we can list:

 - [shiftfs: uid/gid shifting filesystem](https://lwn.net/Articles/757650/)